-Make your own tomatillo red chili sauce from scratch and you’ll never look back.
+Make your own Tomatillo Red Chili Salsa Chipotle Copycat from scratch and you’ll never look back.
 When you make it yourself, you control your perfect spicy heat level.

-You can use red chili sauce for anything from tacos to burritos and even dipping tortilla chips.
-With this batch, I made a nice pan of shredded beef green chiles enchiladas.
+You can use red chili salsa (which means sauce in Spanish) for anything from tacos to burritos and even dipping tortilla chips.
+With this batch, I made a nice pan of shredded beef enchiladas.